pytchlang/pytch-tutorials/blue-invader/tutorial.md

 *call* it from elsewhere in your code.
 We'll do that to gather together the "lose a life" behaviour.

-We'll copy the existing behaviour of making the *scream* sound, defining a function `lose_life()`.
+We'll copy the existing behaviour of making the *scream* sound, by defining a function `lose_life()`.
 To define a function in Python, we use `def` — we've been using this already in fact, to define the code which happens when, say, the sprite is clicked on.